AJenbo/DiabloGrooboAnalysis/readme.md

 [^3]: No game generates monsters in a starting position that would lead to the gameplay shown in the video, and none of the games that generate the dungeon layout shown have the item drop anywhere in the level, let alone from the first monster.

 [^4]: Quests are [logically organized in groups](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L73-L96), with either [one or two quests from each group](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L155-L158) chosen for each playthrough as shown in a [chart from Jarulf's Guide](http://www.bigd-online.com/JG/Body/JG8-1.html).
 The first group consisting of the quests "The Curse of King Leoric" and "Poisoned Water Supply" [is handled separately in the code](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L150-L153)and selects one of the two quests to be active.
-The next three groups, including the group "The Butcher", "Gharbad the Weak", and "Ogden’s Sign", the group "The Magic Rock", "Valor", and "Halls of the Blind", and the group "Zhar the Mad", "The Black Mushroom", and "Anvil of Fury" each select two of the three quests to be active.
+The next three groups, including the group "The Butcher", "Gharbad the Weak", and "Ogden's Sign", the group "The Magic Rock", "Valor", and "Halls of the Blind", and the group "Zhar the Mad", "The Black Mushroom", and "Anvil of Fury" each select two of the three quests to be active.
 Finally, the group "Warlord of Blood" and "Lachdanan" selects one quest to be active.

 [^5]: The compiler used to build retail versions of *Diablo* further restricts the possible values as described in [[#Choosing the Initial RNG Seed]].